gizburdt/cuztom/readme.md

 ###1.4
 * Added: File input field.
 Just using the Wordpress media uploader.
 For allowing mime types, you need to add a filter seperately.

-###1.3.3
-* Added: Issue #25: Cuztom now saves the attachment ID instead of the URL, so now you can use image sizes etc.

-###1.3.2
-* Added: You can now call your own function as callback of the add_meta_box, just like the Wordpress way, instead of an array with fields.

-###1.3.1
-* Fixed: Radios didn't return
-* Improvements: Better translations with sprintf

-###1.3
-* Improvements: Cuztom is now OOP based, even the Field classes.